14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [19 inch](https://sunnyseaglassjewelry.com/products/beach-necklace-ocean-wave-necklace-in-sterling-silver-blue-ocean-wave-lampwork-glass-necklace-blue-ocean-wave-glass-necklace?variant=42904379490385)
     Availability: Available
     Price: $44.95 USD
-- [Aqua Blue Opal Necklace, Wire Wrapped Opal Tree of Life Necklace,](https://sunnyseaglassjewelry.com/products/mothers-day-gift-opal-necklace-aqua-blue-opal-necklace-wire-wrapped-opal-tree-of-life-necklace-october-birthstone-necklace-lab-created): This handcrafted necklace features a dazzling aqua blue synthetic opal wrapped in sterling silver wire, designed as a Tree of Life symbolizing strength and love.
-The pendant measures 1.8 inches long and hangs from a .925 sterling silver chain.
-Each piece is unique with slight variations, perfect as an October birthstone gift.
-It comes in a gift box, ready to celebrate special moments with timeless beauty and meaning.
+- [Aqua Blue Opal Necklace, Wire Wrapped Opal Tree of Life Necklace,](https://sunnyseaglassjewelry.com/products/mothers-day-gift-opal-necklace-aqua-blue-opal-necklace-wire-wrapped-opal-tree-of-life-necklace-october-birthstone-necklace-lab-created): High quality lab created Aqua Blue opal necklace, hand wire wrapped with ‘925 sterling silver wire.
+It does come with sterling silver chain.
+A great gift for October birthstone ladies.
+Indulge in the beauty of this handmade opal jewelry piece, featuring a high quality lab created opal necklace with a stunning tree of life wire wrap design.
+The sterling silver chain offers a secure 18 inch length with a 2 inch extension, making it perfect for everyday wear.
+Fast shipping in 1-2 days! *The tree of life pendant measures 1-7/8 inch x 7/8 inch wide. *ABOUT SIMULATED OPAL: “Opal" originates from the Latin word “Opalus” It is called opal the “Queen of Gems” because it encompasses the colors of all the other gems.
+Opal symbolizes hope and purity.
+It is a gift granted by the heaven in bolts of lightning and unfolds the “Nature’s fireworks” before one’s eyes.
+Simulated /Synthetic opal has similar properties as that of natural opal.
+This opal has a beautiful rainbow like prismatic effect which revealed the beauty of Precious Opal.
+Sterling silver necklace featuring a luminous white opal Tree of Life pendant.
+This meaningful symbol represents growth, balance, and interconnectedness.
+October's birthstone, opal is believed to enhance creativity and emotional clarity.
+A beautiful reminder of your connection to nature and personal strength.
-  Updated: 2025-10-24T16:36:16Z
+  Updated: 2025-11-01T22:53:54Z
   Vendor: My Store
   Product Type: Wire wrapped necklace
   Availability: Available